Colo. Rev. Stat. § 44-10-308

 (5) A person who meets the criteria in this section for a social equity licensee, pursuant to rule and agency discretion, may be eligible for incentives available through the department of revenue or office of economic development and international trade, including but not limited to a reduction in application or license fees.

-(6) Except as provided in subsection (4) of this section, effective February 1, 2025, a natural person that qualifies as a social equity licensee may apply for any regulated marijuana business license or permit pursuant to this article 10.
+(6) Except as provided in subsection (4) of this section, effective February 1, 2025, a natural person who qualifies as a social equity licensee may apply for any regulated marijuana business license or permit pursuant to this article 10.
 A natural person qualifies as a social equity licensee if, in addition to any criteria established by rule, the natural person:

 (a) Has not been the beneficial owner of a license subject to disciplinary or civil action from the state licensing authority resulting in the revocation of a license issued pursuant to this article 10;